theusaf/kahoot-session/README.md

   //runs when quiz is first made
 });
 Session.on("start",question=>{
-  //runs on the start of the quiz/question.
+  //runs on the start of the quiz.
 Has the question object.
 });
 Session.on("questionEnd",players=>{
   //runs when the question ends.
 Players is a sorted list of players based on score